 Neti or “jala neti” means “cleansing with water.”
-It is an ancient technique used in both and Yoga for nasal cleansing.
+It is an ancient technique used in both Ayurveda and Yoga for nasal cleansing.
 Neti is a salt water solution flushed through the nasal passage using a simple pot designed specifically for this purpose.
 Neti is an easy addition to your morning routine with many great healing benefits.

 The most known benefit of neti is the cleansing of the nasal passages.
 Neti helps flush out the particles that get trapped in the cilia which line the nasal passage, as well as the dirt, dust, pollen, fungus, bacteria, and viruses, that get trapped in the sticky mucous in the sinuses.
-Cleaner nasal passages from Neti also result in an improved sense of smell.
+Cleaner nasalpassages fromm Neti also result in an improved sense of smell.

 How often you perform neti will depend on your conditions.
 If you have symptoms of allergies, a cold, or mucous congestion, you will need to use neti more frequently.
 If congestion is severe, or there is excessive mucous production, you will want to perform neti more than once per day.
 Also, the environment in which you live will affect how frequently you use neti.
 If you live in a dusty or polluted region then you may want to cleanse more often.